mmbdtp/mmbdtp.github.io/modules/metagenomics/_posts/2000-01-05_tuesday_afternoon_initial_analysis_MAGs.md

    - **Description**: Depending on the `checkm qa` command or additional commands run, you might have custom-generated summary reports.
    - **Contents**: Includes a formatted summary of each bin’s completeness, contamination, and overall quality metrics.
    - **Use**: These reports are often shared with collaborators or included in analysis reports to summarize the quality of genome bins.

-### How to Use These Files:
-- **Primary Focus**: Start by reviewing `bin_stats_ext.tsv` for a quick assessment of completeness and contamination.
-This file provides an overview of each bin's key quality metrics.
-- **Investigate Lineages**: Use `lineage.ms` to understand which lineages were assigned to the bins and the expected marker genes.
-- **Troubleshoot with Logs**: If you encounter issues, `checkm.log` can help identify what went wrong during the run.
-- **Verify Marker Genes**: The contents of the `markers` directory help confirm which marker genes were used to calculate completeness and contamination and if there were any duplications indicating contamination.

-### Final Note:
-These output files, when interpreted collectively, provide a comprehensive view of the quality and characteristics of genome bins, aiding in the decision-making process for further analysis or reassembly.